 Today I offer my readers a delicious, quick dessert to top off that corned beef and cabbage on St. Patrick’s Day.
 Tasty and quite easy, too!
 The cake goes together in minutes, microwaves in 1 minute and the icing is just as easy.
 And boy, oh, boy, is this icing ever tasty!
-This is the very same batter I used in my recently posted Chocolate Tea Cakes batter as my base (a variation on the famed 3-Minute Chocolate Flourless Cake).
 This cake is moist and has just the right amount of whiskey flavor.

-This recipe is not suitable until phase 2 OWL of Atkins and those on Ketogenic diets may get bumped out of ketosis consuming alcohol.
-But luckily there is very little whiskey in this, so that might not happen.
-Of course, you can always leave the booze out entirely. 🙂
+This recipe is not suitable until Phase 2 of Atkins.
+Those on other Ketogenic diets may get bumped out of ketosis consuming alcohol, but there is very little in this, so that might not happen.
+Of course, you should omit the booze if in the first 2 weeks Induction phase.

 More delicious low-carb recipes can be at your fingertips with your very own set of Jennifer Eloff and friends’ best-selling cookbooks LOW CARBING AMONG FRIENDS.
 She has collaborated with famous low-carb Chef George Stella and several other talented cooks to bring you a wealth of delicious recipes you are going to want to try.
 Even a few of my recipes are in each of the 5 volumes!
 Order your set TODAY! (also available individually) from Amazon or: http://amongfriends.us/order.php